hweeks/dcpm/packages/cli/README.md

 This will run the script and output the result to your command line.
 This is an early feature, expect changes.

+### setup

+To create a `.env` file with the correct values run:

+    dcpm setup

+This will ask you a series of questions and then write a `.env` file.
+If the manifest doesn't have any setup it will let you know.

 ### get

 The most simple use case is fetching a simple package: